nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 # GeneLab bioinformatics processing pipeline for Illumina RNA-sequencing data

 > **This page holds an overview and instructions for how GeneLab processes RNAseq datasets.
-Exact processing commands, GL-DPPD-7101 version used, and processed data output files for specific datasets are provided in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+Exact processing commands, GL-DPPD-7101 version used, and processed data output files for specific datasets are provided in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

 ---